How to get into Harvard

 I hope that you can be an inspiration to your friends and classmates.
 Feel free to pass along this information to anyone that you think will be helpful, including your teachers or parents that will help you in your journey.

 For SPM students, focus on getting a good scholarship or securing a place to do your pre-university program first (which means it is important to do well in your SPM).
 These programs include matriks or STPM or A-Levels or IDP.
-Many scholarship holders did their A-Levels at Kolej Yayasan UEM or Kolej Tuanku Ja’afar, while many other successful students now studying at MIT or Harvard did A-Levels or IDP at Taylors or Sunway.
+Many scholarship holders did their A-Levels at Kolej Yayasan UEM or Kolej Tuanku Ja’afar, while many other successful students did A-Levels or IDP at Taylors or Sunway and are now studying at MIT or Harvard .
 When you are doing the pre-university program, you can then apply to universities.
-(Some people apply earlier than that, but most people go through a pre-university program, which is important since American universities require you to get one more year of education on top of SPM, and the British universities require A-Levels).
+(Some people apply earlier than that, but most people go through a pre-university program, which is important since American universities require you to get one more year of education on top of SPM, and British universities require A-Levels).